5 Fun Things To Do in Gualala

 As you walk, you can construct driftwood castles, run up and down sand dunes, hunt for sea glass, collect shells, try your hand at fishing (depending on the season), enjoy the views, or just sit and daydream.

-The park’s Bluff Trail meanders along the cliff edge, affording wonderful views; stop a while at Whale Watch Point to check for passing gray whales.
-It’s also pleasant walking up-river to the freshwater marsh (or beyond to the redwood grove populated by bristling sword ferns and rhododendrons).
-You can download the park brochure, which includes a park map.
-Gualala Point Regional Park, 42401 Coast Highway 1, Gualala, 707-785-2377
+The park's Bluff Top Coastal Access Trail meanders along the cliff edge, affording wonderful views; stop a while at Whale Watch Point to check for passing gray whales.
+It's also pleasant walking up-river to the freshwater marsh (or beyond to the redwood grove populated by bristling sword ferns and rhododendrons).

 Choose your vessel, single/tandem kayak or canoe, and Gualala's Adventure Rents will shuttle you upriver, help you stow your gear, give you any lessons needed, and then set you free to mosey on downstream at your own speed.